MehranGhamaty/search/README.md

-This repository containes 3 project pertaining to optimization.
+This repository contains 3 parts pertaining to optimization.

-1. Simulated Annealing for graph coloring.
+1. Simulated Annealing for NP problems.

-2. Simplex for LP
+2. Simplex for LP.

 3. Simplex + branch and bound for ILP